-Outside of the Midwest, The Upper Peninsula seems to be mystery to much of the U.S. population, and surprisingly, even to some of those in the Midwest.
+Outside of the Midwest, The Upper Peninsula seems to a mystery to much of the U.S. population, and surprisingly, even to some of those in the Midwest.
 It’s quite common to think that the Upper Peninsula is part of Canada and sometimes textbooks don’t know what state the Upper Peninsula is in.
 More than anything, most people assume that the Upper Peninsula is part of Wisconsin.

-A sample of search engine keywords to UP Supply Co:
+A sample of search engine keywords landing people at UP Supply Co:

 It’s a fair question to ask.
 After all, the Upper Peninsula at no point touches the Lower Peninsula of Michigan and Wisconsin is the only section of land shared between the Upper Peninsula, everywhere else is bordered by water.

 During the early 1800s there was a conflict between Michigan and Ohio (and we don’t mean a football rivalry).
 At the time Ohio had already been admitted into the union while Michigan was still a territory.

 The dispute during the Toledo War (also known as the Ohio-Michigan War) began with different interpretations of the geographic boundaries and features between the State of Ohio and the Michigan Territory.
 Both governments were claiming sovereignty over a 468 square mile region, which became known as the Toledo Strip.